rwebaz/Typescript-Lessons-Project/README.md

 # Typescript-Lessons-Project

-A Git Hub repo of Articles and Lessons regardig the Typescript overlay.
+A Git Hub repo of Articles and Lessons regarding the Typescript overlay